Stage Door

-Stage Door is a 1937 RKO film directed by Gregory La Cava.
-Adapted from the play of the same name, it tells the story of several would-be actresses who live together in a boarding house at 158 West 58th Street in New York City.
-The film stars Katharine Hepburn, Ginger Rogers, Adolphe Menjou, Gail Patrick, Constance Collier, Andrea Leeds, Samuel S. Hinds and Lucille Ball.
+Stage Door is a 1937 American tragicomedy film directed by Gregory La Cava, and starring Katharine Hepburn, Ginger Rogers, Adolphe Menjou, Gail Patrick, Constance Collier, Andrea Leeds, Samuel S. Hinds, and Lucille Ball.
+Adapted from the 1936 play of the same name, it tells the story of several would-be actresses who live together in a boarding house at 158 West 58th Street in New York City.
+It was produced and distributed by RKO Pictures.
 Eve Arden and Ann Miller, who became notable in later films, play minor characters.

 The film was adapted by Morrie Ryskind and Anthony Veiller from the play by Edna Ferber and George S. Kaufman, but the play's storyline and the characters' names were almost completely changed for the movie, so much so in fact that Kaufman joked the film should be called "Screen Door".

 Plot

-Terry Randall (Katharine Hepburn) moves into the Footlights Club, a theatrical boarding house in New York.
-Her polished manners and superior attitude make her no friends among the rest of the aspiring actresses living there, particularly her new roommate, flippant, cynical dancer Jean Maitland (Ginger Rogers).
-From Terry's expensive clothing and her photograph of her elderly grandfather, Jean assumes she has obtained the former from her sugar daddy, just as fellow resident Linda Shaw (Gail Patrick) has from her relationship with influential theatrical producer Anthony Powell (Adolphe Menjou).
+Terry Randall moves into the Footlights Club, a theatrical boarding house in New York.
+Her polished manners and superior attitude make her no friends among the rest of the aspiring actresses living there, particularly her new roommate, flippant, cynical dancer Jean Maitland.
+From Terry's expensive clothing and her photograph of her elderly grandfather, Jean assumes she has obtained the former from her sugar daddy, just as fellow resident Linda Shaw has from her relationship with influential theatrical producer Anthony Powell.
 In truth, Terry comes from a wealthy Midwest family.
-Over the strong objections of her father, Henry Sims (Samuel S. Hinds), she is determined to try to fulfill her dreams.
-In the boarding house, Terry's only supporter is aging actress Anne Luther (Constance Collier), who appoints herself Terry's mentor and acting coach.
+Over the strong objections of her father, Henry Sims, she is determined to try to fulfill her dreams.
+In the boarding house, Terry's only supporter is aging actress Anne Luther, who appoints herself Terry's mentor and acting coach.

 When Powell sees Jean dancing, he decides to dump Linda.
-He arranges for Jean and her partner Annie (Ann Miller) to get hired for the floor show of a nightclub he partly owns.
+He arranges for Jean and her partner Annie to get hired for the floor show of a nightclub he partly owns.
 He then starts dating Jean, who starts falling for him.

-Meanwhile, well-liked Kay Hamilton (Andrea Leeds) had great success and rave reviews in a play the year before but has had no work since and is running out of money.
+Meanwhile, well-liked Kay Hamilton had great success and rave reviews in a play the year before but has had no work since and is running out of money.
 She clings desperately to the hope of landing the leading role in Powell's new play, Enchanted April.
 She finally gets an appointment to see Powell, only to have him cancel.
 She faints in the reception area, the result of malnutrition and disappointment.
 Seeing this, Terry barges into Powell's private office and berates him for his callousness.
 As a result, the other boarding house residents start to warm up to the newcomer.